DFragmentor/Paylocity_API_Powershell/README.md

 You will need to work with HR/Paylocity to gain a ClientID, Client Seceret and a Paylocity Public Key.

+Also note, this was written and confirmed working with Powershell 7.

 Here is the Paylocity API documentation. https://www.paylocity.com/our-products/integrations/api-library/